 Ph.D., University of Missouri-Columbia 2003; M.A., Southern Illinois University at Edwardsville 1993; B.A., Saint Louis University, 1988

-Dr. Fitzgerald is an Associate Professor of Sociology at Loyola University New Orleans and a graduate of the University of Missouri-Columbia (2003).
-She previously taught at the University of Missouri-Columbia, Columbia College, Stephen’s College, Southern Illinois University at Edwardsville and Saint Louis University.
+Dr. Kathleen J. Fitzgerald is a Visiting Associate Professor of Sociology at Loyola University New Orleans and a graduate of the University of Missouri-Columbia (2003), Southern Illinois University at Edwardsville (1993), and Saint Louis University (1988).
+Dr. Fitzgerald came to Loyola in 2010 after previously teaching at Columbia College.
+She also taught as an adjunct instructor at a number of schools, including, the University of Missouri-Columbia, Stephen’s College, Southern Illinois University at Edwardsville, and Saint Louis University.

-Dr. Fitzgerald’s major area of research and teaching centers on the study of race, racism, and white privilege.
-She is currently working on a race relations textbook for Westview Press entitled Recognizing Race and Ethnicity: Power, Privilege and Inequality (anticipated publication date: Jan.
-2014).
-Her first book Beyond White Ethnicity: Developing a Sociological Understanding of Native American Identity Reclamation (2007) is published by Lexington Books/Rowman and Littlefield.
-She has published in Sociological Focus, The Sociological Quarterly and numerous encyclopedia articles.
-Her current research interests include analyzing the struggles surrounding the teaching of race, racism, and privilege and understanding the social construction of race in an era of racial genomics.
-She also studies social inequalities above and beyond race, such as inequalities along the lines of class, gender, and sexual orientation.
-Her teaching and research interests also include political sociology, particularly social movements and social policy.
+Dr. Fitzgerald’s major areas of research and teaching centers on the study of race, racism, and white privilege.
+This work has culminated in her most recent book, Recognizing Race and Ethnicity: Power, Privilege, and Inequality (2014).
+Her current research explores racial/ethnic identity in the era of racial genomics, specifically looking at how genetic ancestry testing influences a person’s racial/ethnic identity.
+This research is an extension of her previous research on racial/ethnic identity construction which resulted in the publication of her first book Beyond White Ethnicity: Developing a Sociological Understanding of Native American Identity Reclamation (2007).
+Dr. Fitzgerald has also published in Humanity and Society, Sociological Focus, and The Sociological Quarterly as well as numerous encyclopedia articles.
+Her research and teaching interests are broadly located within the study of social inequalities, such as inequalities along the lines of race, class, gender, and sexual orientation.
+She is in the preliminary stages of a research project on LGBT attitudes toward interracial relationships.
+Finally, here academic interests also include political sociology, particularly social movements and social policy.